jktrn/astro-erudite/README.md

 ## Getting Started

-1. Hit &ldquo;Use this template&rdquo; to create a new repository in your own GitHub account with this template.
+1. Hit &ldquo;Use this template&rdquo;, the big green button on the top right, to create a new repository in your own GitHub account with this template.

 2. Clone the repository: